bitnami/charts/bitnami/zookeeper/README.md

 ## Upgrading

+### To 3.0.0

+This new version of the chart includes the new Zookeeper major version 3.5.5.
+Note that to perform an automatic upgrade of the application, each node will need to have at least one snapshot file created in the data directory.
+If not, the new version of the application won't be able to start the service.
+Please refer to [ZOOKEEPER-3056](https://issues.apache.org/jira/browse/ZOOKEEPER-3056) in order to find ways to workaround this issue in case you are facing it.

 ### To 2.0.0

 Backwards compatibility is not guaranteed unless you modify the labels used on the chart's statefulsets.